httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Changes compared to RFC5843

-The status has been updated to "obsoleted" for both "SHA" and "MD5", and their descriptions states that those algorithms are NOT RECOMMENDED.
+The status has been updated to "obsoleted" for both "SHA" and "MD5", and their descriptions states that those algorithms are either NOT RECOMMENDED (for SHA) or MUST NOT be used (MD5).

 The status for all other algorithms have been updated to "standard".